chaseruskin/orbit/docs/src/reference/json.md

       "language": "string",
       // visibility of unit (choices: "public", "protected", "private") "visibility": "string",
-      // list of files relative to the ip that define this unit "sources": [
+      // list of files relative to the project that define this unit "sources": [
         "string"
       ],